-We often talk about the new gnus ecosystem — the network of traditional outlets, new startups, nonprofits, and individuals who are creating and filtering the news.
+11% dinfos originales.
+We often talk about the new news ecosystem — the network of traditional outlets, new startups, nonprofits, and individuals who are creating and filtering the news.

+What Lippmann wrote in 1922 is obviously still valid today.
+Media’s evolving spheres of discovery.
 Here’s another in an occasional series of posts to that try to examine, explain, and illustrate the new structure of media.

 After months of research and analysis, we have created business models that we believe demonstrate there is a sustainable future for local news.
 For the purpose of our models we utilized data from a top-25 metro market and hypothesized that the sole daily newspaper had ceased publication.
 We began with the assumption that there will continue to be a market demand for quality journalism and that the market will find a way to meet that demand.